h-nargesi/Photon-Bypass/Backend/Tests/TestPlan.md

 # Test Plan

-- **Senario**: testing all functions integratedly with complex senarios.
+- **Scenario**: testing all functions integratedly with complex scenario.
 - **Integration**: testing all functions integratedly.
 - **Outsource**: testing functions that require external resources.
 - **Application**: mocking outsource and test all function.